Health & Safety on Site

 26th November 2012

-Most of us are aware of the importance of health and safety on site, but few of us realise that The Construction (Design and Management) Regulations 2007 (CDM Regulations, in force from April 2007) have a legal implication for everyone involved in a project, and especially self-builders.
+Most of us are aware of the importance of health and safety on site, but few of us realise that the Construction (Design and Management) Regulations 2007 (CDM Regulations, in force from April 2007) have a legal implication for everyone involved in a project, and especially self-builders.

 Health and safety – it’s the law…

-New legislation now makes health and safety something that has to be physically planned into a project by all the parties involved, from concept to completion.
-Do CDM 2007 regulations apply to all projects?
 The CDM regulations provide for health and safety on any construction site where construction work is being carried out and affects all parties involved.
 The regulations’ definition of ‘Construction Work’ covers just about every type of project a self-builder could possibly consider undertaking – irrespective of whether or not they intend to physically get involved in the project.
 It doesn’t just cover the actual construction work but also the whole design and supervision process as well.
 The new regulations are divided into five parts:

 • Part 1 deals with the application of the regulations and definitions.